-Certain reclassifications of previously reported amounts have been made to the consolidated statements of balance sheets, income and cash flows for the years ended March 31, 2009 and 2010 to conform to the current year presentation.
+Certain reclassifications of previously reported amounts have been made to the consolidated statements of income and cash flows for the years ended March 31, 2010 and 2011 to conform to the current year presentation.

-As of December 31, 2008, NIDEC discontinued its optical pickup unit ("OPU") business.
-The results of the OPU business were previously recorded in the Nidec Sankyo reporting segments.
-In addition, as of September 30, 2009, NIDEC discontinued its semiconductor manufacturing equipment business.
+As of September 30, 2009, NIDEC discontinued its semiconductor manufacturing equipment business.
 The results of the semiconductor manufacturing equipment business were previously recorded in the Nidec Tosok reporting segments.
 As of March 31, 2011, NIDEC discontinued its specialty lens unit business.
 The results of the specialty lens unit business were previously recorded in the Nidec Copal reporting segments.
-The operating results of the discontinued businesses and exit costs with related taxes were recorded as "loss on discontinued operations" in the consolidated statement of income in accordance with ASC 205-20, "Presentation of Financial Statements-Discontinued Operations".
+As of March 31, 2012, NIDEC discontinued its lens actuator business and its tape drive and disk drive mechanism business included within the Nidec Sankyo reportable segment, and its compact digital camera lens unit business included within the Nidec Copal reportable segment.
+The operating results of the discontinued businesses and exit costs with related taxes were recorded as "Loss on discontinued operations" in the consolidated statement of income in accordance with ASC 205-20, "Presentation of Financial Statements-Discontinued Operations".